digitaltrails/vdu_controls/README.md

   * Main-Window: added a smart-main-window option to make main window placement and geometry preservation optional.
   * Main-Window: the main window can now be raised above the other sub-windows (gnome issue only).
   * Main-Window and Context Menu: added alt-key keyboard shortcuts (issue #13).
-  * Context-Menu: added an indicator mark suffix to the currently active Preset (if any) (issue #55).
+  * main-menu: added an indicator mark suffix to the currently active Preset (if any) (issue #55).
-  * Context-Menu: made changes to Preset ordering propagate to the menu without requiring an application restart.
+  * main-menu: made changes to Preset ordering propagate to the menu without requiring an application restart.
   * Tray-Icon: made the app icon un-themed so that overlaid active Preset text/icon is more visible (issue #55).
   * Settings-Dialog: added a Reset button to makes it possible to un-ignore a VDU (issue #51).
   * Settings-Dialog: added tool-tips to main config-settings, made them consistent with command line help (issue #52).
-  * Preset-Dialog: combined the Activate and Edit buttons into one button (simpler and more intuitive).
+  * Presets-Dialog: combined the Activate and Edit buttons into one button (simpler and more intuitive).
-  * Preset Dialog: made the dialog bold the text button of the currently active Preset (if any).
+  * Presets-Dialog: made the dialog bold the text button of the currently active Preset (if any).
-  * Preset Dialog: added code to detect and and warn of unsaved changes.
+  * Presets-Dialog: added code to detect and and warn of unsaved changes.
-  * Preset Dialog: made the dialog lock out any scheduled or automatic VDU changes while a Preset is being edited.
+  * Presets-Dialog: made the dialog lock out any scheduled or automatic VDU changes while a Preset is being edited.
   * Preset-Dialog: supplied a starter set of Prest icons - a selection of KDE breeze5-icons (issue #56).
   * Popup-Messages: made message box popups resizable for increased readability.
   * Command-line: made config-settings and command-line arguments consistent, command line has precedence (issue #52).